HeXuPKU/SPAGRM.github.io/docs/Step 0a Calculate a GRM file.md

 <code style="color :  #E5B80B">SparseGRMFile</code> will latter be used for calculating IBD probabilities.

+<code style="color :  glod">SparseGRMFile</code> will latter be used for calculating IBD probabilities.

 > **Note**
 > - [**GRAB**](https://wenjianbi.github.io/grab.github.io/) package implicitly uses [**GCTA**](https://yanglab.westlake.edu.cn/software/gcta/#Overview) software to make the sparse GRM.
 As required by [**GCTA**](https://yanglab.westlake.edu.cn/software/gcta/#Overview) software, the function <code style="color : darkorange">getSparseGRM</code> is only supported in Linux operation system and PLINK binary files with the same prefix are required.
 > - If users use other software (e.g. [**GCTA**](https://yanglab.westlake.edu.cn/software/gcta/#Overview)) to calculate a sparse GRM file, please convert it to the form above.
 The column names of sparseGRM file should be exactly <code style="color : darkyellow">ID1</code>, <code style="color : darkyellow">ID2</code> and <code style="color : darkyellow">Value</code>, separated by a tabulation (`\t`)!